In e-commerce, it is user experience that makes the difference between

 Background and pain points

-Prior to 2019, customers who want to add a wireless line through e-commerce channel are presented with a very complicated purchase path built on old technologies which don’t support responsive design.
-Customers can only perform one transaction type at a time.
-For example, during the promotion period (such as new iPhone launch), it is a common scenario for a multi-line account customer to add a new line and upgrade an existing line at the same time.
-However, due to the technical limitation, the customer had to do multiple transactions to achieve this, i.e., one transaction for adding and another for upgrading.
-In addition, customers won’t be able to take advantage of various promotions such as promotion code, BOGO during online transactions.
-All these results in poor customer experience and low conversion rate (<3%).
+Prior to 2019, customers who want to add a new mobile line through e-commerce channel faced a very complicated purchase path built on legacy systems that didn’t support responsive design.
+Only one transaction type was allowed at a time.
+For example, during the promotion period like a new iPhone launch, a multi-line account customer often needed to add a new mobile line and upgrade an existing one simultaneously.
+Due to the technical limitation, they had to complete separate transactions for each, i.e., one transaction for adding the new line and another for upgrading.
+In addition, customers couldn’t take advantage of promotions such as prom codes or BOGO offers during online transactions.
+These issues led to poor customer experience and low conversion rates (<3%).

-The overall goal of the project is to build simple, intuitive self-service digital acquisition experience for existing T-Mobile customers using the new Angular framework.
-I set four goals specific for design:
+The project aimed to create a simple, intuitive self-service digital acquisition experience for existing T-Mobile customers, built on the new Angular framework.
+I defined four specific design goals:

 Research methods

-Web analytics of the current site, such as heat map, funnel analysis, clickthrough and drop pages, etc.
+Data of the current site, including heat map, funnel analysis, click-throughs and drop-off pages.

 Design Principles

-Considerate: Present a clear and complete shopping cart so users see all key pricing details and feel confident to proceed.
+Present a clear shopping cart with key pricing details, helping users feel confident to proceed.

 Metrics